almarrim/recipes/README.md

 ![User Stories](./screenshots/userStories.png)

 ## How it works:
-1. Search for a desired food item in the search box:
+1. Search for a recipe based on a desired food item in the search box:
 ![home](./screenshots/homePage.png)
 2. Select a recipe from the results.
 Each recipe would have ingredients, an add button, and an external link for more details and how to make it.
 ![results](./screenshots/searchResults.png)